AlonzoLeeeooo/awesome-text-to-image-studies/README.md

 <p align="center">
   <h1 align="center">A Collection of Text-to-Image Generation Studies</h1>

-This GitHub repository summarizes papers and resources related to the text-to-image generation task.
+This GitHub repository summarizes papers and resources related to the text-to-image (T2I) generation task.

+> [!NOTE]
+> This document serves as the homepage of the whole GitHub repo.
+Papers are summarized according to **different research directions, published years, and conferences.**
+>
+> [The `topics` section](topics/topics.md) summarizes papers that are highly related to T2I generation according to different properties, e.g., prerequisites of T2I generation, diffusion models with other techniques (e.g., Diffusion Transformer, LLMs, Mamba, etc.), and diffusion models for other tasks.

 If you have any suggestions about this repository, please feel free to [start a new issue](https://github.com/AlonzoLeeeooo/awesome-text-to-image-generation-studies/issues/new) or [pull requests](https://github.com/AlonzoLeeeooo/awesome-text-to-image-generation-studies/pulls).

 <!-- omit in toc -->
 # 🔥 News
+- [Mar.
+21th] The [`topics` section](topics/topics.md) has been updated.
+This section aims to offer **paper lists that are summarized according to other properties of diffusion models**, e.g., Diffusion Transformer-based methods, diffusion models for NLP, diffusion models integrated with LLMs, etc. The corresponding references of these papers are also concluded in `reference.bib`.
 - [Mar.
 7th] All available **CVPR, ICLR, and AAAI 2024 papers and references** are updated.
 Papers highlighted with ⚠️ will be updated as soon as their metadata is avaiable.
 - [Mar.
 1st] Websites of [**the off-the-shelf text-to-image generation products**](#available-products) and [**toolkits**](#toolkits) are summarized.